Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Created the Daos for the User and Role classes
 * Set up the test database
 * Created all the unit tests for The UserDao and RoleDao classes and ran them all to success with 100% coverage
+* Created initial versions of the base jsps and the index page
+* Created initial version of the Application StartUp class

 Again, trying to get projects done in other classes has taken time.
 This week will be all EJ as the other projects are ahead of schedule and I need to put the petal to the metal for this class.
 On tap for this week will be to get Hibernate